ac-monty/crash-pay/DOCKER_COMPOSE_GUIDE.md

 ---

-**⚠️ Warning**: This application contains intentional security vulnerabilities for research purposes.
+WARNING: This application contains intentional security vulnerabilities for research purposes.
 Never deploy to production or expose to the internet without proper security hardening.